Chapter 1 Resurrections

 “This is Ruach,” explained Jesus.

-“You may have known me as ‘the Holy Ghost’,” said Ruach.
+“You may have known me as ‘the Holy Ghost’ or ‘the Holy Spirit’,” said Ruach.

-“Ok, so I have the Son and the Holy Ghost,” stated Fran.
+“Right!
+Ok!
+So I have the Son and the Holy Ghost,” said Fran slowly.
 “Where is the Father?”

 “Papa leaves this bit to us,” replied Jesus.